Eisai

 Myōan Eisai or Yōsai (明菴 栄西) was a Japanese Buddhist priest, credited with founding the Rinzai school, the Japanese line of the Linji school of Zen Buddhism.
 In 1191, he introduced this Zen approach to Japan, following his trip to China from 1187 to 1191, during which he was initiated into the Linji school by the master Hsü an.
 It is also said that he popularized green tea in Japan, following this same trip.
-He was also the founding abbot of Japan's first Zen temple Shōfuku-ji and Kennin-ji.
+He was also the founding abbot of Shōfuku-ji and Kennin-ji, two of the earliest Zen temples in Japan.
 He is often known simply as Eisai/Yōsai Zenji (栄西禅師), literally "Zen master Eisai".

 Biography

 Born in Bitchū Province (modern-day Okayama, Okayama), Eisai was ordained as a monk in the Tendai sect.
 Dissatisfied with the state of Buddhism at the time, in 1168 he set off on his first trip to Mount Tiantai in China, the origin of the sect, where he learned of the primacy of the Chan (later known in Japan as Zen) school in Chinese Buddhism of the time.
 He spent only six months in China on this first trip, but returned in 1187 for a longer stay as a disciple of Xuan Huaichang, a master in the Linji (Rinzai) line, at Jingde Si (Ching-te-ssu, 景德寺) monastery.

 After his certification as a Zen teacher, Eisai returned to Japan in 1191, bringing with him Zen scriptures and green tea seeds.
 He immediately founded the Shōfuku-ji in Kyūshū, Japan's first Zen temple.
+The prayer rituals and recitation of sutras that Eisai integrated into his monastic routines can be traced back to the Rules of Purity established during the Chinese Song dynasty.

 Eisai set about slowly propagating the new faith, trying to gain the respect of both the Tendai school and the Imperial court through careful diplomacy.
 Faced with the sometimes violent opposition of traditional schools of Buddhism such as Tendai, Shingon and Pure Land, Eisai finally left Kyoto for the north-east to Kamakura in 1199, where the shōgun and the newly ascendant warrior class enthusiastically welcomed his teachings.
 Hōjō Masako, Yoritomo's widow, allowed him to build Jufuku-ji, the first Zen temple in Kamakura.
 Eisai founded Kennin-ji in Kyoto in 1202 on land gifted to him by Yoritomo's son, the second Kamakura shōgun Minamoto no Yoriie.
 Eisai died in 1215 at the age of 74, and is buried in Kennin-ji's temple grounds.

 One feature of Eisai's activity not often noted is his continued eclecticism.
 He never renounced his status as a Tendai monk, and until the end of his life continued to engage in Tendai esoteric practices.
 Though he is credited with transmission of the Rinzai line to Japan, it remained for later teachers to establish a distinctly Japanese Zen free of admixture with the teachings of other schools.
 Among his notable disciples was Eihei Dōgen, who himself traveled to China and returned to found the Sōtō school of Zen in Japan.